amolghodake1714/Mobile-Sales-Dashboard-Power-BI-/README.md

 ## 💡 Tools Used

 - Power BI Desktop
-- Power Query
+- Power Query Editor
-- Report View
-- Table View
+- Data Modeling and Transformations
-- Model View
+- Custom Calender
+- Slicers, charts, Cards, Maps
 - DAX (Data Analysis Expressions)
-- Data Modeling and Transformations
+- Navigator (Page navigator and bookmarks)

+## 📚 Insights

+This dashboard helps answer questions like:
+- Which mobile brand is generating the highest revenue?
+- Which region is performing best in terms of sales?
+- What are the monthly and yearly sales trends?
+- Which products are most popular among customers?

 ## Key Components and Pages
 ## 🟦 Page 1: Executive Summary / KPI Overview
 •	KPIs Displayed:
 -	Total Revenue – Indicates the total earnings from mobile sales.
 -	Units Sold – Number of mobile phones sold.
--	Profit Margin – Expressed as a percentage.
 - Purpose - - Gives upper management a quick overview of the company’s mobile sales performance.

 ## 📈 Page 2: Sales Trends